mithra62/eeconf-philly/README.md

 ## Installation

-Assuming you have Python 3 installed, just run
+Assuming you have Python 3 installed, just run the below within the `predict` directory
 ```cmd
 pip install -r requirements.txt
 ```

 Note that there are NO included datasets with this repo outside of what's included with the dependancies.

+## Notes

+1. Remain calm; it's not scary
+2. Python is a really fun programming language
+3. PHP machine learning is a long way off
+4. You're gonna do great :)